 I should have known.
 It was all over his signature.
 If only I had known then what I know now.
 My first husband was a mean brute who beat me for four years, two months and 28 days till I grabbed my baby girls and ran away.
 He hit me with his fist, kicked me with his steel-toed boots, whipped me with his belt, electrical cords, or anything nearby.

 To this day his signature shows how sharp and unfeeling he is.
 He writes small but uses large loops with points at the top and bottom instead of sweeping motions.
-Then he underlines his name with a long straight line ending with a sharp zigzag at the end and punctuated that underline with two sharp stabbing dots.
+Then he underlines his name with a long straight line ending with a sharp zigzag at the end and punctuated that underlined with two sharp stabbing dots.
 The stabs should have told me all I needed to know about him right then and there!

-Perhaps before dating again you should check out your date’s signature.
+Perhaps before dating again, you should check out your date’s signature.
 You may find all you need to know in the handwriting!